krHarsh007/AI-Agent/README.md

 Progress Tracking & Adaptation: The agent monitors user progress and dynamically adjusts the learning path.
 If a user struggles, it can suggest alternative resources.
 If the job market shifts, it can update the path with new, in-demand skills.

-🤖 The Agentic Process (Powered by CrewAI)
+🤖  **The Agentic Process (Powered by CrewAI, LangChain & LangGraph)**

-This project leverages the CrewAI framework, where each agent has a specific expertise, to execute a seamless workflow.
+This project leverages a hybrid approach using CrewAI for its intuitive, role-based agent orchestration, with the underlying power of LangChain and LangGraph to build more complex and stateful agentic workflows.
+Each agent has a specific expertise, executing a seamless workflow:

 🧑‍💼 Profiler Agent (Career Counselor): This agent's primary role is to interact with the user to build a comprehensive profile of their skills, goals, and preferences.